-David is a father of three young girls, a member of the Alaska Peace Officers Association, and is endorsed by Alaska Right to Life.
+David is a father of four kids (3 girls and a boy), a member of the Alaska Peace Officers Association, and is endorsed by Alaska Right to Life.
 As a former police officer, firefighter and EMT, the motto “That Others May Life” means a great deal to David—and the youngest and oldest members of our community are no exception.

 Whatever one’s view on the tragedy of abortion, it remains a tragedy—both for the destruction of the child in the womb, and for the scar it leaves behind in the lives of those who could see no better option than taking the life of their unborn son or daughter.

 As a culture, we should be a culture of life, committed to supporting and empowering mothers and fathers to care for and love their children regardless of when they make their first appearance into our lives, or the life circumstances that meet them when they arrive.

 The forceful taking of an innocent human life can never be justified.
 Life is a gift from the Creator; a gift that all just governments are obliged to protect.